daiphuongngo/SQL-Fundamentals/README.md

 Filter the main query for stages where the average home goals is higher than the overall average.
 Select the stage and avg_goals columns from the s subquery into the main query. */

 SELECT
-	-- Select the stage and average goals from the subquery stage,
+	-- Select country, date, home, and away goals from the subquery country,
-	ROUND(s.avg_goals,2) AS avg_goals
+    date,
+    home_goal,
+    away_goal
 FROM
-	-- Select the stage and average goals in 2012/2013 (SELECT
+	-- Select country name, date, home_goal, away_goal, and total goals in the subquery (SELECT c.name AS country,
-		 stage,
+     	    m.date,
+     		m.home_goal,
+     		m.away_goal,
-         AVG(home_goal + away_goal) AS avg_goals
+           (m.home_goal + m.away_goal) AS total_goals
-	 FROM match
+    FROM match AS m
-	 WHERE season = '2012/2013'
-	 GROUP BY stage) AS s
-WHERE
+    LEFT JOIN country AS c
+    ON m.country_id = c.id) AS subquery
-	-- Filter the main query using the subquery s.avg_goals > (SELECT AVG(home_goal + away_goal)
+-- Filter by total goals scored in the main query WHERE total_goals >= 10;
-                    FROM match WHERE season = '2012/2013');
 ```

 #### Add a subquery to the SELECT clause